dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 The range for ZHU is 0 to infinity, with a score of 0 indicating a perfect forecast.

+.. _App_C-gbeta:

 :math:`G` and :math:`G_\beta`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Called "G" and "GBETA" in the DMAP output :numref:`table_GS_format_info_DMAP`
+See :numref:`grid-stat_gbeta` for a description of these statistics.

 Let :math:`y = {y_1}{y_2}` where :math:`y_1 = n_A + n_B - 2n_{AB}`, and :math:`y_2 = MED(A,B) \cdot n_B + MED(B,A) \cdot n_A`, with the mean-error distance (:math:`MED`) as described above, and where :math:`n_{A}`, :math:`n_{B}`, and :math:`n_{AB}` are the number of events within event areas *A*, *B*, and the intersection of *A* and *B*, respectively.